omidrohanian/irony_detection/README.md

 * NLTK
 * Gensim

-If you use the code for your project, please cite the following paper:
+If you use the code for your project, please cite the following paper (<a href="http://www.aclweb.org/anthology/S18-1090">link</a> to PDF):

 ```
 @inproceedings{rohanian2018wlv,